Zalando (FRA:ZAL) Given a €55.00 Price Target by Warburg Research Analysts

-Warburg Research set a €55.00 ($63.95) target price on Zalando (FRA:ZAL) in a report released on Thursday morning, Borsen Zeitung reports.
+Warburg Research set a €55.00 ($63.95) price target on Zalando (FRA:ZAL) in a research note issued to investors on Wednesday, Borsen Zeitung reports.
 The firm currently has a buy rating on the stock.

 Zalando SE operates as an online fashion and lifestyle retailer in Europe.
 It offers a range of products, including shoes, apparel, accessories, and beauty products for women, men, and children.
 The company also sells its products through its Zalando Lounge; and brick-and-mortar stores in Berlin, Frankfurt am main, and Cologne.